Special Needs TeensGeneralLatestParenting

 Targets specific skills such as communicationEncourages creativity and self-expression

-Sensory play and equine-assisted therapy are prime examplesArts and craft and outdoor adventures are some great fun activities
+Sensory play and equine-assisted therapy are prime examplesArt activities and outdoor adventures are some great fun activities for better physical health

 Activities for Down Syndrome Teenager

 It is important to engage teens with Down syndrome in different activities.
 They help build their cognitive, emotional, physical and social skills.
-A few great activities for Down syndrome teenagers include:
+A few great activities for Down syndrome teenagers along with their key benefits include:

 Sports

-Playing sports is a great exercise that teaches teenagers to work as a team.
-They boost the coordination, fitness, balance, and confidence level of an individual.
+Playing sports is a great exercise and fun group activity that teaches autistic children and teenagers to work as a team.
+They boost the coordination, fitness, balance, sensory regulation and confidence level of an individual.
 Numerous sports are safe for teens with Down syndrome.
 A few ideas could be soccer, cross-country running, basketball, etc.

 Arts and Crafts

-Encourage them to do creative arts and crafts projects like pottery, drawing, painting, etc. They will improve the focus, imagination, self-expression and fine motor skills of teens with Down syndrome.
+Encourage them to do creative art activities and crafts projects like pottery, drawing, painting, etc. They sensory activity will improve the focus, imagination, self-expression and fine motor skills of teens with Down syndrome.

 Exercise Games

-To help your teen move in as many diverse ways as possible, you can establish an obstacle course or other fun exercise games at your home.
+To help your special needs teen move in as many diverse ways as possible, you can establish an obstacle course or other fun exercise games/physical activity at your home.

 Community Activities